marvin1099/SteamGameSwitcher/README.md

         ["HERE-LASTFOLDER-END","HERE-LASTGAME-VERSION"]
     ]
 You probably want the nomal version/first entry to have no additonal folder end.
-As start folder of HERE-FOLDER-END The script will allways use the gamename.
+The script will always prefix the gamename in front of HERE-FOLDER-END.

 # Shortcut
 You might want to make a shortcut for loding a specific version.